PHPixie/Cache/README.md

 The first line contains a comment with the expiry timestamp, which can be checked simply by reading this one line ignoring the rest of the file.
 Also the cache is stored as PHP code which is retrieved using the `include` operator.
 This means that your opcache will cache it and not actually read the file from disk every time it is requested.
-This approached is especially great for usecases with singular writes and frequent reads like configuration cache etc. and can actually outperform other storages.
+This approach is especially great for usecases with singular writes and frequent reads like configuration cache etc. and can actually outperform other storages.

 ## Contributing and adding drivers

-Since PHPixie social component got soe much help from the community with adding new providers I decided to add a small guide to how to contirbute and add your own storage driver to PHPixie Cache.
+Since PHPixie's social component got so much help from the community with adding new providers I decided to add a small guide on how to contribute and add your own storage driver to PHPixie Cache.

 1. Add a class `PHPixie\Cache\Drivers\Type\YourDriver` extending from `PHPixie\Cache\Drivers\Driver`.
 2. Register it in `PHPixie\Cache\Builder::$driverMap`.